 However, it is paramount that this funding is utilised effectively.
-Targeted interventions, directed resources towards the most vulnerable segments of society, investing in critical sectors, and ensuring transparency and accountability in the funds’ use could play crucial roles in mitigating the impact of subsidy removal.
+Targeted interventions, directed resources towards the most vulnerable segments of society, investing in critical sectors, and ensuring transparency and accountability in using funds could play crucial roles in mitigating the impact of subsidy removal.

 Unveiling Corruption and Rebuilding Public Trust

 Over the years, the fuel subsidy programme has been plagued by allegations of corruption, embezzlement and misappropriation of funds, leading to a steady erosion of public trust.
 “The removal of subsidies could curb corruption, but public trust is vital for a smooth transition,” says Olaide Adesina, a policy analyst in Abuja.
-Thus, the government must communicate clearly and transparently about the rationale and intended benefits of subsidy removal.
+Thus, the government must communicate clearly and transparently about subsidy removal’s rationale and intended benefits.

 Looking to the Future: An Opportunity for Economic Transformation

 The removal of fuel subsidies in Nigeria is no small feat.
 It represents a delicate balancing act between immediate hardships and long-term gains.
 While subsidy removal has led to rapid price hikes and increased cost of living, the long-term benefits could contribute to economic transformation and sustainable development.

 Effective communication is paramount during this transitional period.
 Open dialogue, addressing public concerns, and maintaining transparency in reporting and auditing can help rebuild trust and foster support for this challenging yet potentially transformative policy change.